Quantum Lock: A Provable Quantum Communication Advantage: Our Results

 To derive one of our central results, i.e. the quantum advantage brought by the HPUF construction, we prove an exponential gap between the success probabilities of optimal forgery attack on CPUF and HPUF.
 Let $P^{\classical}_{\forge}$ denote the probability of forging the CPUF using $q$ challenge-response pairs from the CPUF.
 We derive the following result, which is formally presented in Theorem \ref{thm:hpuf_prob_2} and Lemma \ref{lem:pguess}.

 \textbf{Security Result 1}: The forging probability of HPUF, denoted as $p^{\quantum}_{\forge}$, is upper bounded by the following quantity.

 where the $p_{\extract}$ probability itself is bounded as:

-Here, $p_{\guess}$ is the probability of guessing a single bit outcome of the CPUF from a single qubit outcome of the HPUF.
+Here, $p_{\guess}$ is the probability of guessing a single-bit outcome of the CPUF from a single-qubit outcome of the HPUF.
 As an important remark, we note that the classical forging probability, $P^{\classical}_{\forge}$, is not a small value, given that the CPUF can be broken with a large enough number of queries.
-Therefore, the term $p_{\extract}$ is responsible for the exponential gap between the security of HPUF and CPUF and consequently highlights the role of the quantum encoding in deriving this quantum advantage result.
+Therefore, the term $p_{\extract}$ is responsible for the exponential gap between the security of HPUF and CPUF and consequently highlights the role of quantum encoding in deriving this quantum advantage result.

 The $p_{\guess}$ probability itself is upper bounded (calculated in Lemma \ref{lem:guess_prob}) as follows as a function of a parameter $0.5 \leq p \leq 1$, which quantifies the randomness of the underlying CPUF.